jbcodeforce/jbcodeforce.github.io/docs/java/vertx.md

   public void start() throws Exception {
     // Get the kafka producer config
     JsonObject config = config();
-    // Create the producer, ith key as string and value as jsonObject producer = KafkaWriteStream.create(vertx, config.getMap(), String.class, JsonObject.class);
+    // Create the producer, with key as string and value as jsonObject producer = KafkaWriteStream.create(vertx, config.getMap(), String.class, JsonObject.class);
     // get messages and write:
     producer.write(new ProducerRecord<>("the_topic", new JsonObject().put(key, payload)));